-K9 Guidance To Inclusion is proud to partner with Susan Del Signore of New Dogs – Old Trix to offer, free to the Tucson and surrounding areas, our weekly Small Dog & Puppy Socialization classes.
+K9 Guidance To Inclusion is proud to offer, free to the Tucson and surrounding areas, our weekly Small Dog & Puppy Socialization classes.
 These classes are designed and structured for you and your puppy or dog to receive the most beneficial interactions between dog-to-dog play.
 Each class will help your puppy/dog develop into a social, appropriate and friendly dog.
 By bringing your puppy/dog, you will help enrich their life by fulfilling their basic needs for social interactions and continuing to foster their need to explore new environments.

 Dog parks can be a danger to your puppy or older dog for numerous reasons.
 They are infested with the potential for disease, no consistency for dogs with appropriate social temperament, owners who don’t pay attention, inappropriate behaviors allowed to happen and escalate, with the serious potential for your dog to get into a scuffle, fight or even attacked.
 These are all very real, and very serious issues our clients faced prior to training with us.
 This is our motivation to offer these classes free to you!